Skip to main content

 Could solar water heating work for you?

-Solar water heating, often referred to as solar thermal, is a low carbon, renewable technology that uses energy from the sun to warm domestic hot water.
-It’s a sustainable alternative to heating systems that rely on fossil fuels, such as oil and gas-fired boilers.
+Solar water heating (also known as solar thermal) is a low carbon, renewable technology that uses energy from the sun to warm domestic hot water.
+It’s a sustainable alternative to heating systems that rely on fossil fuels, such as oil and gas fired boilers.

 Solar water heating systems use solar panels, called collectors, fitted to your roof.
-These collect heat from the sun and use it to heat up water that is stored in a hot water cylinder.
-A boiler or immersion heater can be used as a back up to heat the water further to reach the temperature you want.
+These collect heat from the sun and use it to heat up water that’s stored in a hot water cylinder.
+You can use a boiler or immersion heater as a back up to heat the water further to reach the temperature you want.

-The system works all year round, though you’ll need to boost the temperature of the water using a boiler or immersion heater during the colder winter months.
-Find out whether the technology could work for you.
+The system works all year round, even on cloudy days.
+However, you’ll need to boost the temperature of the water using a boiler or immersion heater during the colder months.

 How to make the most of solar water heating